 It’s a sad fact of life that among the people who are most likely to spam you with marketing noise are search engine optimisation (SEO) specialists.
 Indiscriminate mass mail-outs telling you how your web presence should be optimised and finely targeted?
 Ironic.

-But out of curiosity, I checked the website against an online benchmarking and analysis tool, which told me in its machine-generated, coldly logical terms that it is very poorly optimised for SEO, with a score of just 13 per cent.
+Clearly, he hadn’t seen my website – or any of the others he was targeting from whatever list he’d bought.
+But out of curiosity, I checked the site against an online benchmarking and analysis tool, which told me in its machine-generated, coldly logical terms that it was very poorly optimised for SEO, with a score of just 13 per cent*.
 This, remember, was an automated report on a website that’s number one on Google.

-But the problem isn’t limited to SEO consultants.
-Across the ‘content industry’ machine logic is being applied to data resources – websites – that are designed to be read by human beings, often by publishing houses that are distorting the very fabric of information itself in their relentless pursuit of page views.
+But this problem isn’t limited to SEO consultants.
+Across the ‘content industry’ machine logic is being applied to data resources (websites) that are designed to be read by human beings, not machines – often by publishing houses that are distorting the very fabric of information itself in their relentless pursuit of page views.

 The journalist’s nightmare

-A tech journalist friend recently shared this post on Facebook, about a conversation he’d just had with a commissioning editor: “Could I kindly ensure I include the key phrase ‘cloud migration’ at least five times in my 500-word blog that has nothing to do with that horrible phrase?
+A tech journalist friend recently shared a conversation he’d just had with a commissioning editor: “Could I kindly ensure I include the phrase ‘cloud migration’ at least five times in my 500-word blog that has nothing to do with that horrible phrase?
 Because trying to game a search engine is a much more fruitful marketing strategy than trying to produce a blog that says something interesting, is well written, doesn’t use unnecessary jargon, and people might actually want to read.”
 Quite.